-On September 11, 2001 nineteen terrorists checked in for flights, boarded four planes and then hijacked them.
-The use of our own air travel system to attack the United States was a shock to Americans and led to big questions about the effectiveness of airport security checks that allowed these men to board airplanes with small hand weapons and tear gas.
-Airport security immediately changed in an effort to make air travel safer, but have these changes really made us safer?
+On September 11, 2001, 19 terrorists checked in for flights, boarded four planes and then hijacked them.
+The use of an air travel system to attack the United States was a shock to Americans and led to big questions about the effectiveness of airport security checks that allowed these men to board airplanes with small hand weapons and tear gas.
+Airport security immediately changed to make air travel safer, but have these changes really made us safer?
 Listen to learn about the ways security has changed since 9/11 and ways it can continue to improve.

 Story Length: 4:07

-When the two towers of the World Trade Center were attacked on September 11, 2001 the towers collapsed in on themselves, creating a disaster area known as Ground Zero.
-A perimeter wall was quickly built around the area to contain the destruction and effort to rebuild.
+When the two towers of the World Trade Center were attacked on September 11, 2001, the towers collapsed on themselves, creating a disaster area known as Ground Zero.
+A perimeter wall was quickly built around the area to contain the destruction in an effort to rebuild.
 One journalist spent five months with unrivaled access to the recovery effort and wrote about the experience.
-Listen to learn more about the recovery effort at Ground Zero and how 9/11 changed America.
+Listen to learn more about Ground Zero and how 9/11 changed America.

-When two planes flew into the Twin Towers of the World Trade Center on September 11, 2001 most Americans were shocked, but some in the security community had seen this coming and argued for more aggressive action against al-Qaida.
-While al-Qaida operatives were training and planning the attack against the United States, the US public was distracted by domestic politics and scandals.
+When two planes flew into the Twin Towers of the World Trade Center on September 11, 2001 most Americans were shocked, but some in the security community had seen this coming and argued for more aggressive action against al-Qaeda.
+While al-Qaeda operatives were training and planning the attack against the United States, the US public was distracted by domestic politics and scandals.
 From presidential misconduct and perjury in the case of Monica Lewinsky, an aide to President Clinton who had a relationship with him, to the contentious recount and end of the 2000 Presidential Election.
 Americans were focused inward.
 Listen to learn about what led up to that historic day.

 The terrorist attacks on September 11, 2001 not only changed many Americans sense of security, but it also changed the organization of the security apparatus of the U.S. Federal Government.
 It led to the creation and funding of the U.S. Department of Homeland Security.
 This department receives billions of dollars in funding every year to improve state and federal readiness efforts.
 But there is a growing debate about the role and effectiveness of the department and the way this money is spent.
 Listen here to learn more about the strengths and weaknesses of the Department of Homeland Security.

-The terrorist attacks on 9/11 had a dramatic impact on the political landscape in the United States.
-The focus shifted from domestic issues to national security and the initial partisan unity after the election dissolved into an edge for President Bush and the Republican party.
-Five years later, public support of the war had soured and Democrats were back into the White House.
+The terrorist attacks on September 11, 2001, had a dramatic impact on the political landscape in the United States.
+The focus shifted from domestic issues to national security, and the initial partisan unity after the election dissolved into an edge for President Bush and the Republican party.
+Five years later, public support of the war had soured, and Democrats were back into the White House.
 Listen to learn how partisan politics have shifted in the years since September 11th.